oneberrybatam/BluetoothHC05Setting/README.md

     and type "AT" and click SEND.
 You should see an "OK" 7.If you don't see an "OK" check your wiring.

+ SLAVE (CHARGING STATION)
   Reset to Default setting ---> AT+ORGL
   Change device name       ---> AT+NAME:xxxxx
   Change baudrate          ---> AT+UART:115200,1,0
-  Set Role Master-Slave    ---> AT+ROLE:0.Slave/1.Master
+  Set Role Slave           ---> AT+ROLE:0
-  Check Bluetooth Address  ---> AT+ADDR?
+  Check Bluetooth Address  ---> AT+ADDR? ----> you will get hc-05 mac address, input at Master AT+BIND

+ MASTER (ROBOT)
+  Reset to Default setting ---> AT+ORGL
+  Change device name       ---> AT+NAME:xxxxx
+  Change baudrate          ---> AT+UART:115200,1,0
+  Set Role Master          ---> AT+ROLE:1
-  Set Binding              ---> AT+BIND:xxxx,xx,xxxxxx (Bluetooth Address Target binding) */
+  Set Binding              ---> AT+BIND:xxxx,xx,xxxxxx (Bluetooth Address Target binding/Slave mac address)

+*/